jonelo/jacksum-for-windows/README.md

 ## Requirements

   * Microsoft Windows 10 or 11 (well, it actually also works with older releases, but those are not recommended to use anymore due to security reasons)
-  * Microsoft Windows Explorer or any Windows-based file managers that use the Windows Standard "Send To"-API, such as the [Explorer++](https://github.com/derceg/explorerplusplus) (GPLv3), FreeCommander (Freeware), Multi Commander (Freeware), Q-Dir (Freeware), etc.
+  * Microsoft Windows Explorer or any Windows-based file managers that support the Windows Standard "Send To"-API, such as the [Explorer++](https://github.com/derceg/explorerplusplus) (GPLv3), FreeCommander (Freeware), Multi Commander (Freeware), Q-Dir (Freeware), etc.

 ## Download